An accomplice was used in the arrest

 The final sentence was pronounced in the High Priest's palace (house) (see Mark 14:53).
 It was illegal to sentence someone to die in any location other than the court's (Great Sanhedrin's) appointed place, which was a chamber in Jerusalem's temple known as the chamber of hewn stones.
-Commenting on the illegality of the sentencing, Alfred Edersheim in his Life and Times of Jesus the Messiah (book 5, chapter 13) states:
+Jewish law forbid the sentencing of death in any location ((Maimonides, Sanhedrin, 14).

 Court changes charge after trial